kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/deploy/ReadMe.md

 ### Local Configuration

-- Optionally, change the settings in `appsettings.json`.
+- Optionally, change the settings in `appsettings.Local.json`.

+  - Note: this will override/replace settings in appsettings.json, but it is not possible to remove existing settings.

 - This example will add Brandon Lewis as an authorized to use the agent manager: